 Keeping Things Flexible

 Remote working is no longer an opportunity for employees; instead, it has now become a mode of working.
-A survey by Garner CFO shows that 74% of the companies have intended to keep at least 5% of their old on-site employees in the remote working mode.
+A survey by Garner CFO shows that 74% of the companies have intended to keep at least 5% of their old on-site employees in the remote working model.
 This is because remote working is not only the most favorable mode of working now considering the coronavirus situation but also it has brought financial benefits for the companies.
+Screen monitoring software is used to track employees.

 However, apart from making remote working a basic part of business modules post-pandemic, employers have to become more flexible with their employees.
 Employees face a different situation, while some are comfortable with the whole remote working situation others prefers to be on site.